alanchrt/dotfiles-old/README.md

     $ vagrant up
     $ vagrant ssh

+If you want to try i3, just logout and click on the icon to the right of the vagrant username and select i3, then login using the password 'vagrant'.

 You can, of course, just keep this box installed and do your development in there.
 You'll just want to change your git name and email in `~/.gitconfig` to your own first.

 ### Features